-Change the Friendly Name of a Microsoft Server's SSL Certificate
+Changing the Friendly Name of an SSL Certificate

-Assign a unique friendly name to help you distinguish certificate from all other SSL Certificates/Code Signing certificates on your server/computer and click Save.
+In the Friendly Name box, enter a unique friendly name for the certificate to help you distinguish this certificate from the other certificates on your server.

-Note: If you are using a Wildcard certificate with multiple websites in IIS, you will want to begin your friendly name with a wildcard character '*' (e.g. *your.domain.com 2-21-2012), this will make it much easier to assign the wildcard certificate to multiple websites in IIS.
+Note: If you are using a Wildcard certificate with multiple websites, you may want to begin your friendly name with a wildcard character * (e.g. *your.domain-digicert-(expiration.date)).
+This naming convention makes it easier to identify the wildcard certificate so that you can assign it to multiple websites.

 When you are finished, click Save.